advanced-online-marketing/ExternalVisitId/README.md

     visit_standard_length = 86400
     create_new_visit_when_campaign_changes = 0
     create_new_visit_when_website_referrer_changes = 0

+As Piwik merges and splits visits also based on
+[user IDs](https://piwik.org/docs/user-id/#how-requests-with-a-user-id-are-tracked), you are not allowed to pass them any more.

 You might also need to disable external plugin functionality that forces the creation of new visits, e.g. in [Piwik AOM](https://github.com/advanced-online-marketing/AOM) by disabling the config option "Create new visit when